Britten Norman Islander / Defender

 sketch

-The Britten Norman Islander BN 2 was designed as a light utility transport.
-The cabin could accommodate 9 passengers and a pilot.
+The Britten Norman Islander BN-2 was designed as a light utility transport for 9 passengers and a pilot.
 It was capable to fly from tiny airfields.
-First flight was June 1965.
-A military version is called the Defender with some additional equipment for search and rescue and counter-insurgency.
+It got piston engines and first flight was June 1965.
+The Defender is the militarised version and has four under wing hard points for pylons for light armament like rocket pods or fuel tanks for extra range.

 Initial the BN-2 aircraft were manufactured at Britten-Norman's factory in Bembridge, Isle of Wight, UK.
-After Fairey Aviation acquired the Britten-Norman company, its Islanders and Trislander aircraft were built in Romania, then shipped to Avions Fairey in Belgium for finishing before being flown to the UK for flight certification.
-The Islander has been in production for more than 50 years.
+Later Islanders and Trislander aircraft were built in Romania, then shipped to Avions Fairey in Belgium for fitting before being flown to the UK for flight certification.
+Since end 2023 low rate production has returned to the U.K at the BN facility at the Isle of Wight.
+The Islander has been in production for over 55 years with over 1,250 planes built.

 airfix sialnder review